 We have so far encountered in various places of your articles, some references to checkpoints.
 There are many ways to define what a checkpoint is, this is mine –“It is a logical point in your test where you are trying to establish if there is a match between a certain expected value to the actual value as it exists on the AUT”.

 We have talked earlier; QTP provides certain inbuilt checkpoints but does not limit the user to just those.
-At any point in a test, the tester is free to build any number of check points in his test to include verification points.
+At any point in a test, the tester is free to build any number of checkpoints in this test to include verification points.
 That according to me is one of the most versatile features in QTP.

 It is obvious that custom checkpoints are entirely relative to each one’s problem at hand.
 We will equip ourselves with basic concepts on the checkpoints that come as an integral part of QTP.